ryantd42/NY-Legislative-Git/2023/A3335B-2023/bill.md

- Introduced by M. of A. JOYNER -- read once and referred to the Committee on  Governmental  Employees  --  committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee
+ Introduced by M. of A. JOYNER -- read once and referred to the Committee on  Governmental  Employees  --  committee  discharged,  bill amended, ordered reprinted as amended and  recommitted  to  said  committee  -- again  reported from said committee with amendments, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the general municipal law and the retirement and  social security  law,  in relation to increasing the special accidental death benefit of certain  deceased members